Latent protein trees: Model definition

-Given a tree structure, $\{\t,\bpi\}$, where $\t$ is the vector of merging times and $\bpi$ is the set of partitions at each level of the tree, we specify the relationship between node $v_j$ and its parent node $n_k$ (or $w_k$ at the leaves) through a multivariate Gaussian transition probability and set the following prior hierarchy
+Given a tree structure, $\{\t,\bpi\}$, where $\t$ is the vector of merging times and $\bpi$ is the set of partitions at each level of the tree, we specify the relationship between node $v_j$ and its parent node $n_k$ (or $w_k$ at the leaves) through a multivariate Gaussian transition probability and set the following prior hierarchy:

 where $\v_j$ is a $N$-dimensional row vector and $\bPhi$ is a covariance matrix encoding the correlation structure in $\v_j$.
-In a nutshell, a coalescent prior selects a pair to merge uniformly from partition $\pi_j$ and sets merging times with rate 1, this is $t_k \sim \Exp(1)$.
-With no further constraints, this prior distribution leads to a uniform prior distribution over trees---the coalescent, that is independent of merging times and that is infinitely exchangeable \citep{kingman82, kingman82a}.
-Different priors for $\bPhi$ add flexibility to the model, for example in the \iid case, a diagonal $\bPhi$ with independent inverse gamma prior distributions on each diagonal element will accommodate for differing levels of noise for different samples.
-In cases where there is reason to suspect for correlation across samples, a different prior could be used.
-In our analyses for instance we use inverse Wishart priors to model correlation due to sample replicates and Gaussian process priors for smoothness in time series data.
-Inference for hierarchy in equation~\eqref{eq:tree} is carried out using an efficient sequential Monte Carlo Sampler introduced by \citet{henao12b}.
+A coalescent prior selects a pair to merge uniformly from partition $\pi _j$ and sets merging times with rate 1, this is $t_k \sim\Exp(1)$.
+With no further constraints, this prior distribution leads to a uniform prior distribution over trees that is independent of merging times and is infinitely exchangeable [Kingman (\citeyear{kingman82,kingman82a})].
+Different priors for $\bPhi$ add flexibility to the model, for example, in the i.i.d. case, a~diagonal $\bPhi$ with independent inverse gamma prior distributions on each diagonal element will accommodate for differing levels of noise for different samples.
+In cases where there is known structure, a different prior could be used.
+In our analyses we use inverse Wishart priors to model correlation due to sample replicates and Gaussian process priors for smoothness in time series data.
+Inference for hierarchy in (\ref{eqtree}) is carried out using an efficient sequential Monte Carlo Sampler introduced by \citet{henao12b}.